eurohat1984/FractalEurope/README.md

 International Benchmarks:
 * Everything is relative
 * Compared to the Russian Government the EU Commission is wonderful.
-See the War in Ukraine and [Russian Businessmen Mystery Deaths](https://en.wikipedia.org/wiki/2022_Russian_businessmen_mystery_deaths).
+See the War in Ukraine and [Russian Businessmen Mystery Deaths 2022](https://en.wikipedia.org/wiki/2022_Russian_businessmen_mystery_deaths).
 * Compared to the Swiss Government the EU can probably improve, at least in some areas.

 ### Table of Contents